 It also calls for establishing nine areas of which students would have to complete three in order to graduate.
 Among those will be no more than six percent absentee rate, 25 hours of community service, extra-curricular activities, work skills development, dual credit hours and voluntary random drug testing.

-Passing a drug test is not always straightforward, which is why some people turn to unique methods to ensure their results come back clear.
+Ultimately, passing a drug test is not always straightforward, which is why some people turn to unique methods to ensure their results come back clear.
 For more information on alternative approaches to passing a drug test, go to https://www.lpath.com.

+Drug tests have come a long way in recent years.
 With there being products similar to a marquis test kit on the market, detecting what’s in various drugs like Ecstacy and other substances has never been easier.

 After HB 454 passed by a 72-21 vote, Shell said the bill is vital so “we can have a prepared workforce, including people who are able to pass a drug test, show up to work on time and solve problems” and added the bill is the “first step in teaching our youth what it truly takes to achieve success.”